Yag000/wallshift/README.md

-# Wallpaper-updater
+# wallshift

-Wallpaer-updater is a simple script that allows the user to have a wallpaper that changes whenever the user wants, it can be used to change the wallpaper every day, every hour, every minute, etc. It also allows the user to have an animated wallpaper.
+wallshift is a simple script that allows the user to have a wallpaper that changes whenever the user wants, it can be used to change the wallpaper every day, every hour, every minute, etc. It also allows the user to have an animated wallpaper.